-Graduate Coordinator, Engineering and Technology Education

-cddenson@ncsu.edu

-Dr. Denson is the coordinator of the Engineering and Technology Education program area of study within the Learning and Teaching in STEM Education Ph.D. program.
+Graduate Coordinator, Engineering and Technology Education Poe 510M cddenson@ncsu.edu Dr. Denson is the coordinator of the Engineering and Technology Education Concentration within the Learning and Teaching in STEM Education Ph.D. program.
 He is responsible for communicating with students prior to admission to the Ph.D. program and facilitating the assignment of students to faculty advisors.
 He oversees curricula and course actions related to the graduate program.